technicalpickles/homesick/README.markdown

     homesick open CASTLE

+To execute a shell command inside the root directory of a given castle:

+    homesick exec CASTLE COMMAND

+To execute a shell command inside the root directory of every cloned castle:

+    homesick exec_all COMMAND

 Not sure what else homesick has up its sleeve?
 There's always the built in help:

     homesick help